Moubarak-01/Moubely/README.md

 -   **👻 Stealth & Visibility Control**: Toggle instantly between **Stealth Mode** (invisible to screen sharing/recording) and **Visible Mode** (standard window for debugging or presentations) directly from the UI.
 -   **📸 Contextual Vision (Multi-Shot)**: Instantly snap screenshots (`Ctrl + H`).
 Repeated presses **queue up to 6 screenshots** for multi-context analysis.
 Moubely "sees" your screen using a multi-model approach (Gemini, Perplexity, or GPT-4o) depending on the content.
--   **🧠 Robust AI Waterfall**: We have expanded our AI engine to support a wide range of models.
+-   **🧠 Robust AI Waterfall**: Our Expanded AI engine supports a wide range of models.
 If one model hits a rate limit, Moubely automatically switches to the next available one to ensure reliability.
 -   **🎙️ Hybrid Meeting Copilot**:
     * **Local-First Transcription**: Powered by a custom **Local Whisper Server** (Tiny.en) running directly on your machine.
-It features a smart **Queue System** to handle fast speakers without overwhelming your laptop.
     * **Cloud Fallback**: Automatically switches to **Groq** if the local server gets too busy.
     * **Smart Assists**: One-click buttons to generate suggestions, follow-up questions, or instant recaps.
-    * **Post-Meeting Reliability**: The email generation now waits a **minimum of 15 seconds** after the session ends to ensure all final audio chunks have been processed before summarizing.
+    * **Post-Meeting Reliability**: The email generation waits a **minimum of 15 seconds** after the session ends to ensure all final audio chunks have been processed.
 -   **⚡ Smart Modes**: Switch between **Developer** (DeepSeek Logic), **Student** (Explanatory), and **General** modes to tailor the AI's personality.

 ---